algogz/questions/q/acloud-saa-test3.md

 ### Question 53:

+You've been tasked with the creation of a highly-available, decoupled web application.
+Which of the following will not aid in that effort?

 - A. An Elastic Load Balancer that sends web traffic to instances with the least latency.
 - B. An SQS queue that allows secondary EC2 instances to process jobs dropped by the primary instance.